pwr22/go-zoom/README.md

 - Args from standard input
 - Args from command line and / or files (can still read from stdin by passing `-`)

-In either mode an optional command will be prepended to each argument provided.
+In either mode the optional command may contain a placeholder `{}` which will be replaced with each argument provided, otherwise arguments will be appended to the end of the command.
 If there isn't a command then each argument is a full command itself

 For each of these zoom will invoke a `$SHELL` so you can use things like `&&`, `||` and other goodness.
 Watch out quote them properly if you pass them on the commandline but you shouldn't need to worry if loading them from a file